mozilla/talkilla/README.md

 1. Make sure you've installed node and the required modules as per the local development section.

-2. On Mac, you need to have /Applications/FirefoxNightly.app installed (aka Firefox 24), and not have a /Applications/Firefox.app
+2. On Mac, you need to have /Applications/FirefoxNightly.app installed (aka Firefox 24)

 3. On Linux, you need to have /usr/bin/firefox-nightly present, or a Firefox will be downloaded for you.